 AI Agents and Autonomous Systems 2025

-What are AI Agents and why are they revolutionizing automation?
+What are AI agents and why do they matter for automation?

 AI agents are autonomous systems that use Large Language Models (LLM) as a reasoning engine to perform tasks without continuous human intervention.
-What makes them different from standard chatbots?
-Agents can execute concrete actions through tools, remember conversation context, and plan multi-step workflows.
+Unlike standard chatbots, agents can execute concrete actions through tools, remember conversation context, and plan multi-step workflows.

-According to Gartner 2024, by 2028, 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024.
-Microsoft, OpenAI, and Anthropic are investing billions in agent frameworks.
-Why?
-Because they see them as the future of AI adoption in business.
+According to Gartner 2024, by 2028, 33% of enterprise software will include agentic AI, up from less than 1% in 2024.
+Microsoft, OpenAI, and Anthropic are pouring billions into agent frameworks because they bet agents are how AI actually gets adopted in business.

 Key components of an AI Agent: